rws1/Pick_it_Rick/README.md

-Dig It
+Pick It Rick
 ======

-Dig It is a HTML / JavaScript based MMOPG.
+Pick It Rick It is a HTML / JavaScript based MMOPG.
 It is an adventure exploration game with educational value.

 Documentation
 -------------